What Are Bad Signs After a Tick Bite?

 Some patients develop symptoms reflecting disruption of the autonomic nervous system—the system that regulates heart rate, blood pressure, temperature control, and digestion.

-Early autonomic symptoms may include lightheadedness when standing, unusual heart rate variability, temperature sensitivity, unexplained sweating, or new exercise intolerance.
+Early autonomic symptoms may include lightheadedness when standing, dizziness, unusual heart rate variability, temperature sensitivity, unexplained sweating, or new exercise intolerance.

 These symptoms can be subtle and are not always immediately linked to a tick bite.
 However, tick-borne infections may affect autonomic regulation in some cases.